Most PaaS Cloud VPS providers include DNS management as part of their platform, the same is usually true for your domain registrar.

 These nameservers need to be entered inside your domain registrar account.

 There are too many domain registrars to provide details on how to achieve this for every single company, however please find below links to the relevant support articles for many of the most popular domain registrars.

 Links to articles for some of the most popular domain registrars:

 - Google Domains

 - Network Solutions

-Once you’ve entered your nameservers they may take a few hours to take affect.
+Once you’ve entered your nameservers they may take a few hours to take effect.
 Cloudflare will send you an email to let you know when this domain is active in your account.

 Step 3: Copy your Cloudflare API Credentials